SeanBlend/SeanBlend/README.md

 # Hi!

-I am a 8th grader in California, USA.
+I am a 9th grader in California, USA.
 Here's some more facts about me!

 Some of my hobbies include:
  - Coding in Python
  - Creating music
  - Learning game development in Godot
+ - (NEW!)
+Attempting to make hand-pulled noodles

 My favorite things include:
  - Programming language: Python